haroldadmin/Vector/README.md

 The Vector ViewModel class is the heart of any screen built with Vector.
 It is an abstract class extending the Android Architecture Components ViewModel class, and therefore survives configuration changes.
 It is generic on a class implementing the `VectorState` interface.
 It is also the only class which can mutate state.

-It exposes the current state through a `LiveData` object.
+It exposes the current state through a `Kotlin Flow`.

 * **VectorState**